marcusgia2505/LIONESS_doc/docs/0305_notes.rst

 Note that JavaScript is evaluated in the participants’ browsers.
 This means that you have to make sure that payoffs are calculated in a way that is *refresh-safe* (that is, if participants refresh their page, payoffs should not change).
 It is therefore advisable to calculate payoffs anew from a *final earnings* page (i.e. sum up over all rounds starting from 0).
 With the function ``setBonus()``, the bonus earnings of the participant is written to the :ref:`session table <experiment_tables__session>`.
 It is then used for :ref:`automatic payment <pay_your_participants>` later.

-For linking participants' earnings to their IDs in crowdsourcing platforms (where participants are typically recruited from), the final stage of your experiment should display random ID.
-LIONESS experiments have a unique code available, which can be displayed as ``$randomid$``.
+For linking participants' earnings to their IDs in crowdsourcing platforms (where participants are typically recruited from), the final stage of your experiment should display :ref:`random ID <standard_variables>`.
+LIONESS experiments have a unique code for every participant available, which can be displayed as ``$randomid$``.
 You can prompt the participants to fill out this code on the crowdsourcing website to :ref:`arrange their payment <pay_your_participants>`.